Dhghomon/easy_rust/README.md

 Even without data it is a bit complicated, and Rust does not use this type of pattern very much.
 This is because Rust has strict rules on borrowing and ownership, as you know.
 But if you want to start a list like this (a linked list), `Box` can help.

+A `Box` also lets you use `std::mem::drop` on it, because it's on the heap.
+That can be convenient sometimes.

 ## Box around traits

 `Box` is very useful for returning traits.
 You know that you can write traits in generic functions like in this example: